Koredotcom/web-kore-sdk/docs/faqs/README.md

 chatWindowInstance.closeConversationSession();
 ```

-### How to add minimize button next to the close
+### How to add minimize button next to the close button

-To add minimize button use the following
+To add minimize button in the chat header use the following
 ```js
 let beforeViewInit = chatWindowInstance.EVENTS.BEFORE_VIEW_INIT;
 chatWindowInstance.on(beforeViewInit, (e) => {